What Are NEMA Ratings for Enclosure

 IP 54

-As a professional industrial LED light manufactures, AGC provides products that are typically designed for hazardous environment and passed NEMA test.
+As a professional industrial LED light manufacturer, AGC provides products that are typically designed for hazardous environments and pass the NEMA test.
+Want more details, please feel free to contact us.

 Get In Touch